metarex-media/www-metarex-media/content/blog/nab2023-katya-report/index.md

 ---
-title:       "NAB Show 2023"
+title:       "The big topics at this year's NAB Show"
-linkTitle:   "NAB Show 2023"
+linkTitle:   "The big topics at this year's NAB Show"
 date:        2023-04-15
-description: Katya Highlights the BIG topics at NAB.
+description: Katya highlights the BIG topics at this year's NAB Show
 author:      Ekaterina Petoukhova [@in](https://www.linkedin.com/in/ekaterina-petoukhova-84141959/)
 tags:        ["event"]
 oldtags:     ["project",  "NAB", "yellowbasket"]